Generating Synthetic Computed Tomography for Radiotherapy: SynthRAD2023 Challenge Report: Discussion

 \subsection{Future direction}

 SynthRAD2023 has set out to advance the state-of-the-art in MRI-to-CT and CBCT-to-CT generation.
 While the results are promising, these tasks have not yet been solved during this challenge.
-The dataset only provided brain and pelvis patients.
+The dataset only included brain and pelvis patients.
 Other, maybe more challenging, anatomical regions could benefit from sCT generation, such as the thorax, head-and-neck, breast, or abdomen \citep{SpadeaMaspero2021}.
+In addition, it would be of interest to examine the generalizability of the models by including test data from centers that were not present in the training data \citep{texier2023computed}.

 The positive reception to SynthRAD2023 has spurred the development of SynthRAD2025, which aims to expand the challenge beyond the Dutch national domain into more unexplored anatomical regions, such as the head-and-neck and abdomen.